eigenein/blitz-dashboard/src/crawler/README.md

 ## Tuning

 Wargaming.net API is limited at 20 requests per second for a server-side application.
-For the optimal performance try and utilise 19-20 RPS for the crawler service by increasing the `--n-buffered-batches` option until you hit the maximal RPS without getting `REQUEST_LIMIT_EXCEEDED` errors.
+For the optimal performance try and utilise 19-20 RPS for the crawler service by tuning the few options:

+### `--n-buffered-batches`

+Defines how many batches of up to 100 accounts get crawled concurrently.
+For each batch there's at least 1 request per batch and 2 additional requests per each account which last battle time has changed.
+Increase this option one by one till you hit the maximal RPS without getting `REQUEST_LIMIT_EXCEEDED` errors yet.
+Values greater than `20` will most likely lead to the numerous errors.
+The value of `20` is actually a good try.

+### `--n-buffered-accounts`

+Defines how many accounts get updated in the database concurrently.
+Increase one by one till you get the stable maximal RPS.
+You're limited by a maximal number of active database connections.

 ## «Cold» start